vstanciu47/nodeJS-course-for-students/docs/04-typescript.md

 So far we've ensured we don't make *some* mistakes.
 We will add another great tool to check for code style and consistency, `npm i -D tslint`.
 Tslint works with its own `tslint.json` config, so copy the one from the repo to your project.
 There are tons of options available, I personally use this configuration for my projects.
 For a list of all options and what they're for, read the official [docs](https://palantir.github.io/tslint/rules/).
-Let's add a new script for this in `package.json`: `"lint": "tslint --project .",` and update the start script to run it `npm run type:check && npm run lint && npm run ts:node:dev`
+Let's add a new script for this in package.json: `"lint": "tslint --project .",` and update the start script to run it `npm run type:check && npm run lint && npm run ts:node:dev`
 Let's see if we wrote good style code: `npm run lint`.
 Not too bad, I have a 4 errors.
-- The trailing white space error is an easy fix.
+- The `trailing whitespace` and `file should end with a newline` errors are easy fix.
 - The forbidden `eval` error in `log.ts`
   - eval is used here to prevent bundlers (that we'll use in production) to clean up 'useless' console.log statements
   - eval is preventing any checks on the code run, so it shouldn't be used